 In 2012, with the support of the Palm Beach County Commission, PBKC was successful in getting the "Vote Yes for Slots" initiative on the November ballot.
 The ballot item, asking PBC citizens if they wanted slot machines in licensed pari-mutuel facilities within the county, passed overwhelmingly.

 PBKC is one of the oldest and most competitive tracks in the country and has been the home of some of the best greyhounds ever in the history of the sport.
 In the 1960’s ‐ WestyWhizzer, a threetime All American and Hall of Fame Greyhound...1970’s ‐ IzzAChamp, 21 in a row,AllAmerican Captain, Rural Rube Award...
 1980’s ‐ He’s My Man, North American Win Champ, All American Captain, Rural Rube Award...
-1990’s ‐ Pat C Rendezvous, 36 consecutive victories ‐ the current World Record for Three-Eighths of a Mile ‐ North American Win Champ, All American Captain, Flashy Sir...2003 ‐ Jawa Leonas Best becomes the first Greyhound in track history to win the He’s My Man Classic, the Three-Eighths Mile Derby and the St. Patrick’s Invitational...2005 ‐ Ozzie The Man, North American Win Champ, All American Captain, Rural Rube, winner of 26 races in a row, the tenth longest win streak in PBKC history, and KB’s Like A Fox, who holds the PBKC record for most career wins at 90.
+1990’s ‐ Pat C Rendezvous, 36 consecutive victories ‐ the current World Record for Three-Eighths of a Mile ‐ North American Win Champ, All American Captain, Flashy Sir...2003 ‐ Jawa Leonas Best becomes the first Greyhound in track history to win the He’s My Man Classic, the Three-Eighths Mile Derby and the St. Patrick’s Invitational...2005 ‐ Ozzie The Man, North American Win Champ, All American Captain, Rural Rube, winner of 26 races in a row, the second longest win streak in PBKC history, and KB’s Like A Fox, who holds the PBKC record for most career wins at 90.

 Albeit, this is a short list of some of the amazing talent that has graced our oval.
 There are many more names that can be mentioned and each and everyone of them will always have a special place in Palm Beach Kennel Club history.